 In 2016, Germany’s internet economy recorded revenues of more than EUR 111 billion – equivalent to a 9% increase.
 There are more than 92,000 IT companies in Germany, employing more than one million IT professionals.
 This steady growth is allowing the German internet economy to establish itself as a major force in Europe’s strongest economy.

 A significant feature of the German economy is the importance of small and medium-sized enterprises (SMEs).
 These companies represent 99.95% of all German companies (around 3.67 million) and employ another 68% of the working population (29.1 million).
 These companies are best characterized by heavy investment and sustained technological and market innovation; features that have allowed them to become world leaders in a number of important industries and niche markets.
-For example, SMEs invested EUR 158 billion in new buildings and facilities in 2015, representing 27% of total gross fixed capital formulation and 45% of total corporate investment.
-These small and medium-sized companies also trained more than 1.2 million young adults (89% of all trainees) within the same period and developed 75% of all patents and innovations.
+These SMEs also trained more than 1.2 million young adults (89% of all trainees) and developed 75% of all patents and innovations in 2015.
 A strong commitment to investment and innovation has also allowed these businesses to perform well in the internet economy, leading to a high level of diversification and a vibrant digital ecosystem where dominant industry giants are few and far between.
 This leads to an environment with few barriers to entry, allowing new and innovative start-ups – or “smart-ups” – the opportunity to enter this ever-growing industry.